MohamedBessaidi/The_Solar_System/README.md

 # The_Solar_System
-The Solar System
-this project does not support responsive please enter by desktop.
+The Solar System does not support responsive please enter by desktop.